kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

 .. code-block:: cpp

+    template<typename Functor>
     void in_order(std::unique_ptr<Node>& current) const noexcept
     {
         if (!current) return;

         in_order(current->left);

         f(current->__get_value());

         in_order(current->right);
     }

-repeatedly invokes itself with the input's left child.
-When a null node is encountered, it immeidately returns.
-It then visits the prior node on the stack, the last non-null left-most child.
-The reason the recusion starts with the left-most children is it visits the smallest keys first, and they are in the left-most nodes.
-After visiting the current node, it takes the current node's right child, and it repeats the recursion of its left-most children, pusing itself (the visited-node's right child) and its left-most descendants onto the stack.
-Here "pushing" is done implicitly (onto the system-maintained stack).
+repeatedly invokes itself with current's left child until a null node is encountered, when it immediately returns.
+The recusion descends the left-most children because the smaller keys are in the left-most nodes.
+It then visits the prior node, the parent of the null node, the last non-null left-most child.
+After visiting the node, it takes current node's right child and it calls itself and repeats the recursion of the left-most children, pushing itself, the just-visited node's right child, and its left-most descendants onto the stack.
+The "pushing" is done implicitly onto the system-maintained stack.

-The recursive algorithm uses the built-in activation stack.
-We can convert the algorithm to an iterative version in which we must provide the stack.
+The recursive version uses the built-in activation stack.
+We can convert the algorithm to an iterative version with an explicit stack.
+Like the recursive version, it first pushes the input node and all its left-most non-null children onto the stack.

+.. code-bloc:: cpp

+    void in_order_iterative(Functor f, const std::unique_ptr<Node>& root_in) const noexcept
+    {
+       if (!root_in) return;

+       std::stack<const node_type *> stack;

+       const Node *y = root_in.get();

+       while (y) { // put y and its left-most descendents onto the stack

+          stack.push(y);
+          y = y->left.get();
+       }

+Next the top item is popped from the stack and the node visited.

+.. code-bloc:: cpp

+    void in_order_iterative(Functor f, const std::unique_ptr<Node>& root_in) const noexcept
+    {
+       if (!root_in) return;

+       std::stack<const node_type *> stack;

+       const Node *y = root_in.get();

+       while (conditions-are-met)  { // See discussion below

+           while (y) { // put y and its left-most descendents onto the stack

+              stack.push(y);
+              y = y->left.get();
+           }

+           y = stack.top();

+           stack.pop();

+           f(y->__get_value());
+           y = y->right.get(); // repeat the process with current's right child.
+       }
+   }

-An iterative equivalent algorithm first pushes the root and its left-most non-null children onto a stack.
-Next stack is popped and the node visited.
-The push-loop then again repeats with the right subtree of the just-visited node: the right child and its non-null left-most children are pushed onto the stack.
-Pushing nodes in the order just described--first the root and its left-most children, then after popping and visiting the current node, the just-visited node's right child follow by its left-most children--matches exactly the in order visiting of nodes.
+The push-loop then again repeats with the process with the right child (of the just-visited node): it and its non-null left-most children are pushed onto the stack.
+Pushing nodes in the order just described--first the root and its left-most children, then after popping and visiting a node, pusing its right child followed by its left-most children--exactly mimics the recursive algorithm.
+We now add the main while loop.

-The right subtree, if it exists, is not processed until the current node has been visited.
-After we have popped the last node (the one with the largest key) from the stack, the stack will be empty.
-There will be no more non-null children to visit.

 .. code-bloc:: cpp